 Notes

-- For a loaf of healthier banana bread, use the whole wheat bread.
+- For a loaf of healthier banana bread, use whole wheat flour.
 I think it would be good with almond flour for a gluten-free version.

 - You can replace the butter with vegetable oil or coconut oil.